lukesj07/message-cli/README.md

 # message-cli
-A CLI messager written in Rust
+A CLI messenger written in Rust